safwan188/Face_Expression_Recognition/readme.md

 ## Acknowledgments
 This project is inspired by the article "Facial Expression Recognition Using KERAS" and utilizes the FER-2013 dataset available on Kaggle.
-Special thanks to the contributors of these resources for their valuable work.
+Special thanks to the contributors of these resources for their valuable work. note:trainging and test data isnt available in the project you can find it on the web or ask for it .